spageektti/sapphire/README.md

 - **Personalized Home Screen:** Customize your home screen to suit your preferences.
 - **Language & Theme Options:** Change your language and theme to enhance usability.
 - **Lightweight:** All of this functionality is packed into an app that is under 50MB.
 - **Open Source:** Use, study, share, and improve the app as it is fully open-source.

-## Cloning the Repository
+Check the developer guide below to get easy step-by-step guide on how to contribute to the project.

+## User Guide

+## Developer Guide

 To clone the Sapphire repository and run the Flutter app, follow these steps: